Borers chew tunnels in woody plant material.

 Rose stem girdlers

-Rose stem girdlers are the boring insects responsible for hollow stems.
-The larva tend to be fatter than the flathead borers, so I don’t think that’s what killed my rose bush.
+Rose stem girdlers (Agrilus cuprescens Ménétriés) are the boring insects responsible for hollow stems.
+The larva tend to be fatter and more segmented than the flathead borers, so that wasn't what killed my rose bush.
 However, rose stem girdlers can kill raspberries and blackberries, along with roses, so watch out!
 The adult beetles is rust colored and it is related to the bronze birch borer.
 The fascinating thing about these particular pests is that the larva chew through the bottom of the egg they start out in and then into the cane of bramble fruits or roses, where they chew a spiral pattern into the cambium layer, killing off the branch.

 Rose stem sawflies